ahmed-1445/coffida-server/README.md

 # CoffiDa API & React Native Android Application

 This repo contains the submission for the Mobile Applications Development coursework assignment.
-For this submission, the 'node_modules' directory has been deleted which is also ignored by the Git through the '.gitignore' file.
+Following best practices, the 'node_modules' directory has been deleted which is also ignored by the Git through the '.gitignore' file.
 All files for the Android application are found within the 'newApp' directory.
+The version of npm used to develop this project is '7.5.4'.
+The Android application was developed and tested on a Google Pixel 4 emulator running 'Android 10.0 - API 29 (Google Play)'.

 Link to GitHub repo for submission: <https://github.com/ahmed-1445/coffida_server.git>

 ## CoffiDa Endpoints

 All of the below endpoints have been fully implemented, including appropriate response handling.

 User Management:

 - POST /user - Register